yarisvt/tyk-docs/tyk-docs/content/customise-tyk/plugins/golang-plugins/golang-plugins.md

 It is possible to create structures or open connections to 3d party services/storage and then share them within every call to thenexported function in your Golang plugin.

-For example, here is simple example of a Tyk Golang plugin with a simple hit-counter:
+For example, here is an example of a Tyk Golang plugin with a simple hit-counter:

 ```go
 package main